 The FCC is addressing call completion and call quality problems affecting long distance, wireless, and VOIP calls to rural telephone customers on multiple fronts.
 In 2018, Congress passed the Improving Rural Call Quality and Reliability Act of 2017, the RCC Act.
-The RCC Act required intermediate providers – companies assisting originating phone providers to route phone calls – to register with FCC and to comply with the service quality standards that the FCC is directed to establish.
+The RCC Act required intermediate providers – companies assisting originating phone providers to route phone calls – to register with the FCC and to comply with the service quality standards that the FCC is directed to establish.

 What can you do?